-The Company is proceeding with Part VII transfer of its business to its parent company AmTrust Europe Limited, expected to be completed before the end of 2018, with an intention to then liquidate the Company in due course.
+The Company is proceeding with Part VII transfer of its business to its parent company AmTrust Europe Limited and other group companies, expected to be completed by 2020, with an intention to then liquidate the Company in due course.
 This will lead to greater efficiencies for the AmTrust group and conclude a full integration of this business into their existing structure.
 Consequently, the Company now underwrites new transactions on other rated balance sheets within the AmTrust Group.
 The Credit Default business produced and underwritten by the Company will continue to be serviced by the same operational team due to it being a niche insurance product requiring bespoke knowledge.